 Profit Strategy: Meaning

-Profit Strategy is the strategy in which, the only target of the company is to maintain profitability by hook or a crook.
-It is a type of corporate-level stability strategy, where the profit generation takes place in a forced strategic way by the management of the company.
-And the management of the company, in order to achieve profits, tries to slash costs, cut additional investments, try to increase the efficiency or productivity level, raise the selling price or can adopt any intense steps in this direction.
+Profit Strategy is the strategy in which the only target of the company is to maintain profitability by hook or a crook.
+It is a type of corporate-level stability strategy where the profit generation takes place in a forced strategic way by the management of the company.
+And the management of the company, to achieve profits, tries to slash costs, cut additional investments, try to increase the efficiency or productivity level, raise the selling price, or can adopt any intense steps in this direction.

 The profit strategy is generally implemented for a shorter period of time to overcome some unavoidable situations.
-Moreover, this adverse situation can be either internal or external and as a result, it becomes difficult to maintain profits level in such a situation.
+Moreover, this adverse situation can be either internal or external, and as a result, it becomes difficult to maintain a profit level in such a situation.
 And the only thing which remains constant here is the temporary nature of this adverse situation.

 The concept of Profit Strategy is dependent on the biggest assumption that the difficulties or unavoidable circumstances are for a shorter duration.
 Management of the company assumes that sooner things will normalize, and thus this difficulty is only for a shorter time.
 But the condition of the organization deteriorates when this difficulty gets an extension for a longer period of time.

-This Strategy has few limitations, which are as follows:-
+This Strategy has a few limitations, which are as follows:-

-- This strategy is fruitful only in a shorter duration.
-Implementation of such a strategy for a longer time frame gives a negative trigger and impact on the customers.
+- This strategy is fruitful only for a shorter duration.
+Implementing such a strategy for a longer time frame gives a negative trigger and impact on the customers.